github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    where bin.getLeft() instanceof Name and bin.getRight() instanceof Num select bin

-➤ `See this in the query console <https://lgtm.com/query/669950026/>`__.
+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/669950026/>`__.
 Many projects include examples of this pattern.

 Variable
 ^^^^^^^^